mariadb-corporation/mariadb-connector-nodejs/README.md

 #### Result-set array

-For result-set, the result is an array of rows, with an additional property "meta" containing metadata information.
+For result-set, the result is an array of rows, with an additional property "meta" containing an array of [column metadata](#column-metadata) information.

 Row default format is JSON, but 2 other formats are possible with options nestTables and rowsAsArray.